ssteele/job-apps/README.md

 ###Easily Create Custom Resumes and Cover Letters (optional)

 For this you'll need to set LaTeX up on your machine.
-If you've never heard of LaTeX, you should forget that last sentence and generate PDFs using some online service.
-Or make DOCs if you must.
-A basic layout and bash scripts are included if you're game to using LaTeX.
+A basic layout and bash scripts are included.
 There is also a large selection of layout templates online available for download.
 I like this approach because customizing a resume or cover letter for a job and authoring out PDFs is a breeze once it's set up... just customize a tex file for a specific job and run the script.
 Word of warning: LaTeX can be really burdensome if you want to tweak something on your layout.

 Here's how I installed it: